walasek/node-modularity/README.md

         this.webserver = request(WebServer)
       }
     });
-    // Dependencies are NOT available in the constructor this.database; // undefined
   }

   // Magically this will be called after the dependencies are ready!
   // No more lifecycle management! async setup(){
     super.setup();

     this.webserver.app.get('/', (req, res) =>
       res.json(`Hello mr ${this.database.getUserData()}`)
     );